 Things to Do in Rockport-Fulton

 Take a dip in some of the clearest waters of the Texas Gulf Coast, catch a massive speckled trout, visit a true Texas natural wonder, and explore a beautiful 19th century home.
 Do all these things in Rockport-Fulton, two dynamic cities full of great museums and art galleries, fantastic fishing spots, and interesting historic landmarks not seen anywhere else in the Lone Star State.
-There are so many ways to enjoy your time in Rockport-Fulton that you may have a hard time knowing where to get started.
+Frequently named among the top coastal towns in America by USA Today, Rockport-Fulton has so much to see and do that you may have a hard time knowing where to get started.
 Never fear, fellow traveler.
 We’ve put together a list of a few of the top things to do in Rockport-Fulton to help you get started on your vacation planning.

 Play at Rockport Beach

 Rockport Beach.
 In fact, this beach was the first in Texas to be certified as a Blue Wave Beach by the Clean Beaches Coalition.
 What does that mean for you?
 Access to a top-class beach without having to leave the country, of course!
 At Rockport Beach, you can swim in the pristine water, walk the .75-mile Bayside Walking Path, or simply relax in the shade of an umbrella and listen to the waves crash on the shore.
 Fishing is one of the top things to do at Rockport Beach as well, so bring your rod and tackle box.
 You can fish almost anywhere, although we do suggest you check out the popular 800-foot pier at the north end of the beach.If you’re in need of a beach vacation, it’s hard to beat the clear water of